Exclusive: Marie Kondo's 5 top tips for organizing a small kitchen

 2. Perform a joy check

 Knowing if an item sparks joy is a pillar of KonMari teaching and the name of Marie's new show.
-But how can you bring this method into the heart of your home?
+But how can you bring this method into the heart of your home and make organizing kitchen cabinets easier, too?
 Marie explains what you need to know.

 'Take a fresh look at the items you have in your kitchen.
 Do they spark joy?
 Dishes are an example of something that is used every day, so if they don't spark joy for you, be thankful for the purpose these dishes had in your life and let them go,' Marie begins.